Udeste/Udeste/README.md

 ### Hi there 👋

-My name is Umberto and I' am a senior Front-end engineer working with Angular, React and NodeJS.
+My name is Umberto and I' am a senior Software engineer.
 I love programming and experimenting new things especially in the IoT field.
 I have a passion for micro-controllers and in my github page you can find some cool projects I'm working on.

 🚁 I'm a freestyle drone pilot.
 On my [YouTube channel](https://www.youtube.com/channel/UCeb5nCfx0H_i6tr8b162pKA) you can watch some of the amazing acrobatic flights I do time to time as my hobby.
 You can also find me on [Instagram](https://www.instagram.com/mbetto.fpv/)

-🌱 I’m currently learning *VueJS* and *GraphQL*

 🔭 I’m currently working on [IoT Board](https://github.com/users/Udeste/projects/5)
 <!--